gem-coop/governance/Gem.coop-Governance.md

 1. New maintainers can be nominated by any existing maintainer.
 To become a maintainer, a nomination requires approval from the PL or any member of the TSC with no opposition from any of these people within a 1 week period.
 If there is opposition, the TSC must vote on the nomination in the #gem-coop-tsc private Bundler Slack channel, with the vote closing after one week or after the outcome of the vote would not be changed by any subsequent votes (such as when a majority of the TSC has voted in favour or against).
 The nomination will succeed by a simple majority vote of the votes cast.

-1. In accordance with Gem.coop's organisational security posture, which requires operating under the principle of least privilege, the PL will review maintainers' write/commit access no later than six weeks before the AGM.
+1. In accordance with Gem Cooperative's organisational security posture, which requires operating under the principle of least privilege, the PL will review maintainers' write/commit access no later than six weeks before the AGM.
 The PL will remove maintainer privileges from those who have not consistently met these criteria:

 - having more contributions to primary repositories than the majority of non-maintainer contributors in at least one of these repositories
 - reviewing and merging of PRs of other maintainers and contributors in primary repositories
   - the PL will exclude from consideration non-essential pull requests submitted and merged by the same person
-- reviewing any direct GitHub review requests in any repository in the Gem.coop organisation
+- reviewing any direct GitHub review requests in any repository in the gem-coop organisation
 - responding to direct mentions on GitHub and direct mentions in Bundler Slack from the PL and other maintainers
 - maintaining a positive working relationship with the PL and other maintainers
 - engaging actively to resolve conflict with the PL or other maintainers, with a neutral intermediary upon request